zylisp/zygomatic/README.md

 ### Quickly create a mini-language to drive your project

-Zylisp is an embeddable scripting language.
+ZYLISP is an embeddable scripting language.
 It is a modernized Lisp with an object-oriented flavor, and provides an interpreter and REPL (Read-Eval-Print-Loop;
 that is, it comes with a command line interactive interface).

-## Why Use Zylisp?
+## Why Use ZYLISP?

-Zylisp allows you to create a Domain Specific Language to drive your program with minimal fuss and maximum convenience.
+ZYLISP allows you to create a Domain Specific Language to drive your program with minimal fuss and maximum convenience.

 It is written in Go and plays nicely with Go programs